Ademola-coding/Movie-App/README.md

 `git clone https://github.com/Peter1907/capstone-2.git `
 - Once the files are on your machine, open the Portfolio folder in Visual Studio Code.
 - With the files open in Visual Studio Code, press the Go Live button at the bottom of the window to launch the files with Live Server.
+- You can also directly open the HTML in the "dist" directory.

 ## Authors